NikhileshRavishankar92/Vanishing-Point-Detection-and-Tracking/README.md

 </p>

 # Setup Instructions
 The file Single_image_test.py takes in an input image and determines the median vanishing point estimated by computing the intersection point of several detected line segements.
+Make sure you download the relevant dependencies: 'Robust_may_13_tuning.py', 'Kalman_Filter.py', 'intersecion_library.py'